scrapinghub/webstruct/docs/intro.rst

 * extract various features from these HTML tokens, including text-based features, html-based features and gazetteer-based features (GeoNames_ support is built-in);
-* convert these features to the format sequence labelling toolikits accept (only Wapiti_ CRF toolkit support it built-in at the moment, but helpers for other toolkits like CRFSuite_ and seqlearn_ are planned).
+* convert these features to the format sequence labelling toolikits accept;
+* use Wapiti_ CRF toolkit for entity extraction (helpers for other toolkits like CRFSuite_ and seqlearn_ are planned);
+* group extracted entites using an unsupervised algorithm;
+* embed annotation results back into HTML files (using WebAnnotator_ format), allowing to view them in a web browser and fix using visual tools.

-Unlike most NER systems, webstruct works on HTML data, not on text data.
-This allows to easily use HTML structure as features, and also (potentially, not implemented at the moment) to to embed annotation results back into HTML.
+Unlike most NER systems, webstruct works on HTML data, not only on text data.
+This allows to define features that use HTML structure, and also to embed annotation results back into HTML.

 .. _GeoNames: http://www.geonames.org/
 .. _wapiti: http://wapiti.limsi.fr